illinois-cs241/assignment-docs/lockpicking_lab.md

 cd NETID
 ```

 You've probably noticed the repository is empty!
 In order to grab the latest version of our assignment, complete the following steps.
+This adds the `_release` repository as an extra remote, and this step must be completed every time you want to initialize your repository on a new machine.

 ```console
 git remote add release https://github-dev.cs.illinois.edu/{{ site.subject_code }}{{site.course_number}}-{{site.semester }}/_release.git